-Eva Margarete Plaut, daughter of Max (1889–1975), a banker, and Marie (1894–1980), a homemaker, was born in Frankfurt/M Germany in 1923.
+Eva Margarete Plaut, daughter of Max (1889–1975), a banker, and Marie (1894–1980), a homemaker, was born in Frankfurt am Main, Germany, in 1923.
 She had an older sister, Lieselotte (1920–2000).
-Her early years were happy and carefree, but Nazism obliged the family to emigrate to São Paulo, Brazil in 1937.
+Her early years were happy and carefree, but Nazism obliged the family to emigrate to São Paulo, Brazil, in 1937.
 The family’s story was similar to that of countless Jews who faced the problems of an unknown country and a new language.
-Eva attended public school, learned Portuguese and continued to pursue her artistic talents, taking courses in drawing and sculpture.
+Eva attended public school, learned Portuguese, and continued to pursue her artistic talents, taking courses in drawing and sculpture.
 When she was sixteen, financial need compelled her to take a job at an arts and crafts store and art gallery whose owner, at his own expense, had founded a public, non-profit organization, PROARTE, to sponsor artistic activities.
 While working at Casa e Jardim (House and Garden) Eva met well-known intellectuals and artists, an experience that helped develop her artistic sense.
-In 1943 she moved to Rio de Janeiro where she continued to seek art and culture.
+In 1943 she moved to Rio de Janeiro, where she continued to seek art and culture.

 Eva Sopher’s success at PROARTE led to an invitation from the State Government to renovate Teatro São Pedro, a task that took nine years.
 For a while she combined her activities at PROARTE with the theater, but eventually, overwhelmed with work, she chose the latter.

-Sopher’s cultural work, which began with PROARTE and continued with the Theater, has been acclaimed by both the local and the international artistic communities, as is evidenced by the Brazilian and foreign awards, titles and medals she has received.
+Sopher’s cultural work, which began with PROARTE and continued with the Theater, has been acclaimed by both the local and the international artistic communities, as is evidenced by the Brazilian and foreign awards, titles, and medals she received.
 In 1978 she was awarded the title of Chevalier dans l’Ordre des Arts et des Lettres by the French Government and in 1994 she received the German Grand Cross of Merit from Roman Herzog, the President of Germany.
-She is an advisor to Brazilian theaters and a board member of cultural organizations.
+She was an advisor to Brazilian theaters and a board member of cultural organizations.